Hackdata2024/9-1o1/README.md

   - `mkdir commander_output` to create a directory for the task results
   - `python app.py` or `python3 app.py` to start the client backend

+- Install blender, MySQL and ffmpeg to run the project

 ### Note: Please update the constants and urls before running the project